 He pulled me roughly against him and began to kiss me.
 I kissed him back.
 We ended up in bed.
 He spent the night and left early the next morning.
 I went to the club and told the manager that I quit.
 He was understandably livid, especially since he knew that one of his best customers was the rich man who always asked for me.
-I had no idea what I was going to do now that I was working at the club.
+I had no idea what I was going to do now that I was no longer working at the club.

 My cop had it all figured out.
 Several weeks later, he asked me to marry him.
 It didn’t seem to bother him what other people would think of him marrying a former stripper.
 We got married and I moved in with him.
 I wanted to find another job but he refused to let me.
 So, I became a housewife.
 I felt like a prisoner in our home.
 I couldn’t go anywhere without him.
 If I needed to go to the supermarket, he took me on Saturdays.
 If I needed to go to the salon, he took me.
 I don’t know how he managed to get away from work just so he could take me where I needed to go.
 I guess when you’ve been with the force as long as he has, you can pretty much do whatever you liked.

 We stopped going to the policeman’s ball because he felt that I was too friendly with the younger officers.
 Two years ago, after we got home from the ball, he beat me because he said I was flirting with the desk sergeant, a young Nigerian man.
 It wasn’t true of course, but my husband was blinded by rage and jealousy.
 I was black and blue and had a black eye.
 Once when I was in really bad shape, he took me to the Emergency but never left me alone with the nurse who tended to me.
 And he answered all of the questions and as soon as the examination was over, we were out of there.